-Whether it is an application a month during your final year or an application a week post-graduation, setting realistic targets that work for you and around your other responsibilities is one way to ensure the job hunt doesn’t get the better of you.
+Whether it is an application a month whilst you’re studying or an application a week after university, setting realistic targets that work for you and around your other responsibilities is one way to ensure the job hunt doesn’t get the better of you.

 3. Maintain a routine

 Securing a job is one goal, but your wellbeing is more important and vital to your success.
 Try to keep a focus on self-care during this time.
 Don’t let the job hunt overshadow your hobbies, relationships, and the other things that make up who you are.